Home » Gizzell Ford, 8: Was Tortured To Death By Father & Grandmother

 Rest in peace, baby girl.
 You deserved so much better.

 Please share this story of Gizzell Ford to continue the conversation about child abuse and the need to protect our babies.
-She was our sister and her life matters.
+She is our sister, and her life matters.

 Help Publicize This Case: